 - Erica Watson-Brown - Rowan University Lecturer & Initial Teaching Program Coordinator

-The Camden Teacher Pipeline currently partners with Camden City School District (CCSD), Democracy Prep, Hope Community Charter School, KIPP Cooper Norcross Academy, Camden Charter Network, and Mastery Schools of Camden to place student teachers.
+The Camden Teacher Pipeline currently partners with Camden City School District (CCSD), Freedom Prep, Hope Community Charter School, KIPP Cooper Norcross Academy, Camden Charter Network, Uncommon Schools, and Mastery Schools of Camden to place student teachers.